Mavis Wilton: Characterisation

 The character has been discussed in a variety of publications.
 Hilary Kingsley in her book Soapbox discusses Mavis's reticent and moralistic personality as seen in her drinking habits: Mavis drinks fruit juices, but on special occasions sweet sherry: "two for Mavis is one too many" says Kingsley.
 In a 1983 issue of New Statesman magazine, Mavis is described as having a face that is "never quite sure of its own shape".
 The author describes the storyline featuring Mavis facing the prospect of a trial marriage or losing her boyfriend as an example of the "either-or situations" into which soap opera is "forever ensnaring its characters".
 An article in the Evening Standard said Mavis was "meek and mild" and "would not say boo to a budgie".
 In the same newspaper Mark Walton-Cook discusses Mavis's style, stating: "I keep picturing Corrie's Mavis Riley twittering and clutching at the high neck of a securely fastened polyester blouse with a tasteful cameo brooch".

 Mavis was frequently used to provide comic relief; she has been dubbed one of Coronation Street's comedy stars, well known for her catchphrase, "ooh, I don't really know".
 Susan Purdie writes that Mavis's storylines and persona often "hover between pathos and comedy".
 The critic David Meade agrees, noting that Mavis was "a permanent mourner-in-waiting".
 Sean-Day Lewis describes Mavis as "muddled and mousy", while Dennis Joseph Enright calls her a moralistic shop assistant who "no one takes very seriously".
 She was often spoofed by comedian Les Dennis in the 1980s; the character featured along with Dustin Gee's impression of Vera Duckworth in a variety of sketch shows.

 Comedy partnerships

-The producers of the show decided to pair Mavis with Rita Fairclough (Barbara Knox) by giving her a job in Rita's corner shop.
+The producers of the show decided to pair Mavis with Rita Fairclough (Barbara Knox) by giving her a job in Rita's newsagent shop.
 Christine Geraghty has cited Mavis and Rita's friendship as an example of a soap opera portraying an important, stable, intimate female relationship: "Rita is Mavis's boss, but she is also one of her closest friends".

 "I think the public reaction was about 30 percent marry Derek, 30 percent marry Victor and 40 percent don't marry either of them!
 It was fun because Mavis doesn't often hit the big headlines or anything like that.
 She's just consistently there."